 It took a much different approach than the first film, which focused on the earlier aspects of Lara Croft’s life and left the viewer with a cliffhanger, leading to speculation that there will be a sequel.

 Street Fighter (1994)

-Hailed by fans as a hilarious adaption of one of the most believed side scrolling fighting titles of all time, Street Fighter is a classic example of a video game becoming a movie title.
+Hailed by fans as a hilarious adaption of one of the most beloved side-scrolling fighting games of all time, Street Fighter is one of the classic video game movies.

-This film starred Jean-Claude Van Damme, who appeared as an “all American” soldier, with a thick Belgian accent.
+This movie starred Jean-Claude Van Damme, who appeared as an “all American” soldier, with a thick Belgian accent.